thomash-acinq/bolts/12-offer-encoding.md

   - otherwise:
     - MAY include `paths`.
   - if it includes `paths`:
+    - if the `node_id` is not public:
+      - MUST ignore any invoice_request which does not use one of the `paths`.
+    - otherwise:
-    - SHOULD ignore any invoice_request which does not use the path.
+      - MAY ignore any invoice_request which does not use one of the `paths`.
+    - MUST NOT blind the first `onionmsg_path` `node_id` point.
   - if it sets `issuer`:
     - SHOULD set it to clearly identify the issuer of the invoice.
     - if it includes a domain name: